astronomer/docs/learn/custom-xcom-backends-tutorial.md

 The Object Storage Custom XCom Backend available in the [Common IO provider](https://airflow.apache.org/docs/apache-airflow-providers-common-io/stable/index.html) is the easiest way to store XComs in remote object storage solution.

-This tutorial will show you how to set up a custom XCom backend using Object Storage for [AWS S3](https://aws.amazon.com/s3/), [GCP Cloud Storage](https://cloud.google.com/storage) or [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/).
+This tutorial will show you how to set up a custom XCom backend using object storage for [AWS S3](https://aws.amazon.com/s3/), [GCP Cloud Storage](https://cloud.google.com/storage) or [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/).

 To learn more about other options for setting custom XCom backends, see [Strategies for custom XCom backends in Airflow](custom-backend-strategies.md).